 Symptoms and Signs of Prescription Drug Abuse

 Signs of drug use vary, but it’s a misconception that prescription drug side effects are tied solely to abuse or addiction.
 Long before dependence develops, a wide range of potentially harmful symptoms can occur, especially when more than one medication is taken concurrently.
 While widespread news coverage has greatly raised the visibility of the dangers of opioid painkillers, many other prescription drugs are subject to intentional and unintentional abuse.
 Too often, teens abuse these drugs intentionally and older adults do so unintentionally, both of which can result in tragic consequences.
-It is equally important to recognize potential signs of over-the-counter (OTC) drug abuse.
+It is equally important to recognize potential signs of over-the-counter (OTC) drug abuse and seek treatment for prescription drug abuse if necessary.

 The active ingredient affects chemicals in the brain that may be unbalanced in people with insomnia.
 Next-day psychomotor impairment is more likely to occur if the drug is taken with less than seven to eight hours of remaining sleep, at higher than recommended doses, with other CNS depressants (e.g. alcohol) or with drugs that have the potential of altering the blood levels of zolpidem.1 Lunesta® (eszopiclone) is another popular sleeping pill that causes similar side effects.
 Short-term symptoms include: